Effective 7/1/15 - 6/30/17

 Employees assigned to work evening shift, who are scheduled to work the evening of civil duty shall be considered to be scheduled for the day shift for that day.

 Employees assigned to work the night shift who are scheduled to work the day before and the day of civil duty leave will be allowed to have their civil duty leave the day before or the day of civil duty service.

 35.2 Bereavement Leave.
-An employee shall be granted three (3) days of bereavement leave for each death of a family member as defined in Article 29 (Sick Leave).
+An employee shall be granted up to three (3) continuous or non-continuous days of bereavement leave, as requested by the employee, for each death of a family member as defined in Article 29 (Sick Leave).
 Bereavement leave beyond three (3) days may be approved based on individual circumstances, such as relationship of the employee to the deceased family member, employee responsibility for making funeral arrangements, religious reasons and/or distance of travel out of the area.
 Upon the Employer's approval, the employee may choose to use the following types of leave for beyond the three (3) days: sick, vacation, comp time, or leave without pay.

 35.3 Domestic Violence Leave.
 Employees may use leave as required by the Domestic Violence Leave Act, RCW 49.76.